fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.0.0/Add-AzureAccount.md

 There are two different ways to make your Azure account available to Windows PowerShell.
 You can use the **Add-AzureAccount** cmdlet, which uses Azure Active Directory (Azure AD) authentication access tokens, or **Import-AzurePublishSettingsFile**, which uses a management certificate.
-For guidance on which method to use, see "How to: Connect to your subscriptionhttp://azure.microsoft.com/documentation/articles/install-configure-powershell/" (http://azure.microsoft.com/documentation/articles/install-configure-powershell/#Connect).
+For guidance on which method to use, see [How to: Connect to your subscription](http://azure.microsoft.com/documentation/articles/install-configure-powershell/) (http://azure.microsoft.com/documentation/articles/install-configure-powershell/#Connect).

 When you run **Add-AzureAccount**, it displays an interactive window that prompts you to sign into your Azure account.
 This sign-in is valid until the access token expires.
 When it expires, cmdlets that require access to your account prompt you to run **Add-AzureAccount** again.

 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

 ## EXAMPLES

-### ---------- Example 1: Add an account ----------
+### Example 1: Add an account
 ```
-PS C:\>Add-AzureAccount
+PS C:\> Add-AzureAccount
 ```

 This command adds an Azure account to Windows PowerShell.
 When you run the command, a windows pops up to request the user name and password of the account.

-### ---------- Example 2: Use an alternate subscription data file ----------
+### Example 2: Use an alternate subscription data file
 ```
-PS C:\>Add-AzureAccount -SubscriptionDataFile C:\Testing\SDF.xml
+PS C:\> Add-AzureAccount -SubscriptionDataFile C:\Testing\SDF.xml
 ```

 This command uses the **SubscriptionDataFile** parameter to direct **Add-AzureAccount** to store the account data in the C:\Testing\SDF.xml file, instead of the default file.